ianderrington/genai/docs/Understanding/agents/rag.md

 #### Routing

-Queries may need to be routed to different data sources depending on what is being asked.
-Recent blog reviewing OpenAI's RAG strategies provides some guidance on question routing: https://blog.langchain.dev/applying-openai-rag/
+Depending on the question asked, queries may need to be routed to different sources of data.
+OpenAI's [RAG strategies](https://blog.langchain.dev/applying-openai-rag/) provides some guidance on question routing:

 #### Matching

 Matching involves aligning the query with the appropriately stored information.
+This can be done with vector-only, or

+##### Small to big lookup

+#### Reranking

+Reranking

 ### Generating